Captricity/captools/README.md

 ## Manual Installation of the Captricity Python Client

-Clone the repository using git if you haven't done so already:
+<a href="https://github.com/Captricity/captools/zipball/master" target="_blank">Download the zipped package</a> or clone the repository using git if you haven't done so already:

     git clone git@github.com:Captricity/captools.git